Creative Writing and Publishing

 Please note: This course is now full.
 To be added to the waiting list for next year please email firstname.lastname@example.org or call 01243 818300.

 This Certificate in Crime Writing is awarded in recognition of the successful completion of all three-weekend course units spread across each academic term, self-directed study and final submission of 5000 words fiction.
 It is delivered by two of the country’s best and most successful writers of crime fiction, Domenica De Rosa (Elly Griffiths) and Lesley Thomson.

-The course seeks to bring together all the key components of good crime writing into one continuous programme and to offer an insight into the writers’ toolkit necessary for developing skills and building your confidence.
+Learn the key components of good crime writing and gain insight into the essential writers’ toolkit necessary for developing skills and building your confidence.

 Each weekend unit will be based on the inspirational environment of the College’s historic rooms.
 It is aimed at writers who wish to commit to an extended programme of study without having to make a significant time commitment, and who will benefit from a cohesive course that offers focus on the key elements of successful crime writing over an academic year.

-To introduce you to the key skills and knowledge that underpins successful crime writing.
-These will include the organisational skills required for plotting, character development and narrative technique.
+You will be introduced to the key skills and knowledge that underpins successful crime writing.
+These include the organisational skills required for plotting, character development and narrative technique.
 It will also introduce you to constructive and focused critical reflection of your work and support the development of rewriting/drafting skills.

 Contextual and critical studies

 Gain insight into the traditions, theory and responsibilities of the crime writer.

 Make clear authorial and editorial choices about your developing work.

 At the completion of the course students will submit the first 5000 words of a piece they have developed on the programme for feedback from the programme tutors.